zaxrmdn/Lazidn25/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 In this lab, you create and compare virtual machines to virtual machine scale sets.
 You learn how to create, configure and resize a single virtual machine.
 You learn how to create a virtual machine scale set and configure autoscaling.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **East US**.
+You may change the region, but the steps are written using **Indonesia Central**.

 ## Estimated timing: 50 minutes